NativeScript/firebase/packages/firebase-ui/README.md

 ## Intro

-With this plugin, you can use the [FirebaseUI](https://github.com/firebase/FirebaseUI-iOS/blob/master/README.md) library in your NativeScript app.
+With this plugin, you can use the [FirebaseUI for Auth](https://github.com/firebase/FirebaseUI-iOS/blob/master/README.md) library in your NativeScript app.
 FirebaseUI is a library that provides a drop-in auth solution that handles the UI flows for signing up and signing in users with email and password, phone number, Google, Facebook, Twitter, and more.

 ## Set up your app for Firebase